-- 1.1 In compliance with Section 49 of the Local Government Act 1999 (Act), the Adelaide Hills Council (Council) should refer to this policy (Policy) when acquiring goods, works or services. - 1.2 Section 49 of the Act requires Council to prepare and adopt policies on contracts and tenders on: - 1.2.1 the contracting out of services; and - 1.2.2 competitive tendering and the use of other measures to ensure that services are delivered cost-effectively; and - 1.2.3 the use of local goods and services. - 1.3 Furthermore, Section 49 (a1) of the Act requires Council to develop and maintain policies, practices and procedures directed towards: - 1.3.1 obtaining value in the expenditure of public money; and - 1.3.2 providing for ethical and fair treatment of participants; and - 1.3.3 ensuring probity, accountability and transparency in all operations. - 1.4 This Policy seeks to: - 1.4.1 define the methods by which Council can acquire goods, works or services; - 1.4.2 demonstrate accountability and responsibility of Council to ratepayers; - 1.4.3 be fair and equitable to all parties involved; - 1.4.4 enable all processes to be monitored and recorded; and - 1.4.5 ensure that the best possible outcome is achieved for the Council.
+- 1.1 In compliance with Section 49 of the Local Government Act 1999 (Act), the Adelaide Hills Council (Council) should refer to this policy (Policy) when acquiring goods, works or services. - 1.2 Section 49 of the Act requires Council to prepare and adopt policies on contracts and tenders on: - 1.2.1 the contracting out of services; and - 1.2.2 competitive tendering and the use of other measures to ensure that services are delivered cost-effectively; and - 1.2.3 the use of local goods and services. - 1.3 Furthermore, Section 49 (a1) of the Act requires Council to develop and maintain policies, practices and procedures directed towards: - 1.3.1 obtaining value in the expenditure of public money; and - 1.3.2 providing for ethical and fair treatment of participants; and - 1.3.3 ensuring probity, accountability and transparency in all operations. - 1.4 This Policy seeks to: - 1.4.1 define the methods by which Council can acquire goods, works or services; - 1.4.2 demonstrate accountability and responsibility of Council to ratepayers; - 1.4.3 be fair and equitable to all parties involved; - 1.4.4 demonstrate value for money through sustainable procurement practices; - 1.4.5 enable all processes to be monitored and recorded; and - 1.4.6 ensure that the best possible outcome is achieved for the Council. - 1.4.7 create mechanism to improve sustainable outcomes from Council services and its suppliers